System Shock (2023 video game): Plot

+Soon after, Rebecca contacts the hacker and says that TriOptimum has authorized the station's destruction.
+The hacker initiates the station's self-destruct sequence and flees to the escape pod bay.
+They defeat Diego again and then attempt to disembark.
+However, SHODAN prevents the pod from launching; seeking to trap the hacker aboard the station while the bridge containing SHODAN is jettisoned to a safe distance.
+Rebecca tells the hacker that they can still escape if they reach the bridge; SHODAN then intercepts and jams the transmission.
+After fighting Diego again and killing him, the hacker makes it to the bridge as it is released from the main station, which soon detonates.
+They are then contacted by a technician who managed to circumvent SHODAN's jamming signal.
+The technician informs them that SHODAN can only be defeated in cyberspace due to the powerful shields that protect its mainframe computers.
+Using a terminal near the mainframe, the hacker enters cyberspace and defeats SHODAN, restoring her to pre-hack state.
+After being rescued, the hacker receives an offer of employment from TriOptimum, but they decline in favor of continuing their life as a hacker.

-Development
+Development and release

 The original System Shock, released in 1994, was developed by Looking Glass Studios, which closed in 2000.
 The company assets, including the rights to System Shock, were acquired by Star Insurance Company, a subsidiary of Meadowbrook Insurance Group.
 In 2012, Nightdive Studios acquired the rights for System Shock 2 and produced a digitally distributable version updated for modern operating systems.
 Nightdive Studios subsequently went on to acquire the rights for System Shock and the franchise as a whole.

+First attempt at development, initial Kickstarter

 Two months after the release of System Shock: Enhanced Edition in September 2015, Nightdive Studios announced plans to develop a remake of System Shock for Windows and Xbox One using the Unity engine.
-Originally announced as System Shock Remastered, Nightdive Studios has opted to simply name the new game System Shock, because they consider the level of effort put into the title makes it more of a reboot of the franchise rather than a remastering of the original game.
-Veteran designer Chris Avellone and members of the Fallout: New Vegas development team have confirmed their involvement.
+Originally announced as a remaster, the game quickly transformed into a remake, and then a "reboot", and a Kickstarter campaign was started on June 28, 2016, with a goal of US$900,000 shortly after.
+Veteran designer Chris Avellone and members of the Fallout: New Vegas development team confirmed their involvement.